 - Eating healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.

-- Avoiding being sedentary for long periods.
-Sitting still for long periods can increase your risk of type 2 diabetes.
+- Avoiding long stretches of inactivity.
+Sitting still for long periods of time can increase the risk of type 2 diabetes.
 Try to get up every 30 minutes and move around for at least a few minutes.